• Skip to primary navigation

 git tag

-Until this whatever tags we created all are reflected in our local branch but those are not available in the remote repository on GitHub.
-So to available these tags in the remote repository, we have to push those tags.
+Until this, whatever tags we created are all reflected in our local branch, but those are not available in the remote repository on GitHub.
+So, to make these tags in the remote repository, we have to push those tags.

-How to Push Tags to Remote Repository or GitHub?
+How do you Push Tags to a Remote Repository or GitHub?

-Pushing tags into the remote repository is much similar to pushing branches to a git remote.
-The only difference is you have to mention the tag name after the “git push” command as by default this command only pushed the branch.
+Pushing tags into the remote repository is similar to pushing branches to a git remote.
+The only difference is you have to mention the tag name after the “git push” command as, by default, this command only pushes the branch.

 $ git push <remote> <tagname>

-If you want to push all the tags of the local branch to the remote then you have to add “–tags” with the git push command and it will push all the tags to the remote at a time.
-But this process is not recommended because of you push all tags at a time then it will be very difficult to get rid of bad tags from the remote.
+If you want to push all the tags of the local branch to the remote, you have to add “–tags” with the git push command, which will simultaneously push all the tags to the remote.
+However this process is not recommended because if you push all tags at a time, it will be very difficult to get rid of bad tags from the remote.

 Additional Commands

-There are a few other additional commands there that you can use with the Git tag command but out of that list, we tried to list down some frequently used commands.
-Those we have listed below:
+There are a few other additional commands that you can use with the Git tag command, but out of that list, we tried to list down some frequently used commands.
+We have listed below:

 Git Tag List

-You can use these Listing tags when there are lots of tags on your branch or repo and you want to see those as a list.
-Also with this tag, you can filter your tags by using the wildcard characters like *.
+You can use these Listing tags when there are many tags on your branch or repo, and you want to see those as a list.
+Also, with this tag, you can filter your tags by using wildcard characters like *.

 git tag -l “v1.1.*”

-If you notice when you execute the git tag command that time you are not able to see the contents of your annotations.
-If you want to see the contents then you have to use the -n on your command like below:
+If you notice, when you execute the git tag command, you are not able to see the contents of your annotations.
+If you want to see the contents, then you have to use the -n on your command like below:

 git tag -n3